247i/Zint/README.txt

-Zint and libzint
+ஃஎண் and libஃஎண்
 ----------------
-Zint is a suite of programs to allow easy encoding of data in any of the wide range of public domain barcode standards and to allow integration of this capability into your own programs.
+ஃஎண் is a suite of programs to allow easy encoding of data in any of the wide range of public domain barcode standards and to allow integration of this capability into your own programs.

-Zint is able to encode data in the following formats:
+ஃஎண் is able to encode data in the following formats:

 Code 11, Standard Code 2 of 5, IATA Code 2 of 5, Industrial Code 2 of 5,
 Interleaved Code 2 of 5, Code 2 of 5 Data Logic, ITF-14, Deutsche Post Leitcode,